Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/freeipa.rst

 Running docker with FreeIPA server
 """"""""""""""""""""""""""""""""""

-If you're running Docker on the same machine as FreeIPA server you will have issues with DNS.
+If you are running Docker on the same machine as FreeIPA server you will have issues with DNS.
 Since FreeIPA acts as a DNS server it will add ``nameserver 127.0.0.1`` to ``/etc/resolv.conf``.
 When setting up a new container, the docker daemon copies ``/etc/resolv.conf`` and filters out all localhost IP